readytensor/adaptive_binary_classifier/README.md

   `docker build -t classifier_img .` <br/>
   Here `classifier_img` is the name given to the container (you can choose any name).

-- Run the container.
-Note the following:
+- Note the following before running the container for train, batch prediction or inference service:

+  - The train, batch predictions tasks and inference service tasks require a bind mount to be mounted to the path `/opt/model_inputs_outputs/` inside the container.
+You can use the `-v` flag to specify the bind mount.

+  - When you run the train or batch prediction tasks, the container will exit by itself after the task is complete.
+When the inference service task is run, the container will keep running until you stop or kill it.

+  - When you run training task on the container, the container will save the trained model artifacts in the specified path in the bind mount.
+This persists the artifacts even after the container is stopped or killed.

+  - When you run the batch prediction or inference service tasks, the container will load the trained model artifacts from the same location in the bind mount.
+If the artifacts are not present, the container will exit with an error.

   - The inference service runs on the container's port **8080**.
 Use the `-p` flag to map a port on local host to the port 8080 in the container.
-You can use the following command: <br/>
-    `docker run -it -p 8080:8080 --name classifier classifier_img`
-  - The bind mount needs to be specified when running the container.
-It must be mounted to the path `/opt/my_model_inputs_outputs/` inside the container.
-You can use the `-v` flag to specify the bind mount.
-You can use the following command: <br/>
-    `docker run -it -p 8080:8080 -v <path_to_bind_mount_on_host>:/opt/my_model_inputs_outputs/ --name classifier classifier_img`

   - Container runs as user 1000.
 Provide appropriate read-write permissions to user 1000 for the bind mount.
+Please follow the principle of least privilege when setting permissions.
+The following permissions are required:

     - Read access to the `inputs` directory in the bind mount.
 Write or execute access is not required.

-    - User 1000 must have read-write access to the `outputs` directory and `model` directories.
+    - Read-write access to the `outputs` directory and `model` directories.
 Execute access is not required.
-    - Please follow the principle of least privilege when setting permissions.

 - You can run training with or without hyperparameter tuning:

-  - To run training without hyperparameter tuning (i.e. using default hyperparameters), issue the command on the running container: <br/>
+  - To run training without hyperparameter tuning (i.e. using default hyperparameters), run the container with the following command container: <br/>
-    `docker exec -it myc python train.py` <br/>
+    `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img python train.py` <br/>
-    where `myc` is the name of the container.
+    where `classifier_img` is the name of the container.
 This will train the model and save the artifacts in the `model_inputs_outputs/model/artifacts` directory in the bind mount.

   - To run training with hyperparameter tuning, issue the command: <br/>
-    `docker exec -it myc python train.py -t`. <br/>
+    `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img python train.py -t` <br/>
     This will tune hyperparameters,and used the tuned hyperparameters to train the model and save the artifacts in the `model_inputs_outputs/model/artifacts` directory in the bind mount.
 It will also save the hyperparameter tuning results in the `model_inputs_outputs/outputs/hpt_outputs` directory in the bind mount.

 - To run batch predictions, place the prediction data file in the `model_inputs_outputs/inputs/data/testing` directory in the bind mount.
 Then issue the command: <br/>
-  `docker exec -it myc python predict.py` <br/>
+  `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img python predict.py` <br/>
-  where `myc` is the name of the container.
   This will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `model_inputs_outputs/outputs/predictions/` in the bind mount.

 - To run the inference service, issue the following command on the running container: <br/>
-  `docker exec -it myc python serve.py` <br/>
+  `docker run -p 8080:8080 -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img python serve.py` <br/>
   This starts the service on port 8080.
 You can query the service using the `/ping`, `/infer` and `/explain` endpoints.
 More information on the requests/responses on the endpoints is provided below.

 ## Using the Inference Service